david-rc-dayton/collision-check/README.md

 [Java Runtime Environment](http://www.oracle.com/technetwork/java/javase/downloads/index.html),
 version 7 or higher.*

-*For 64-bit Linux operating systems, the Fortran runtime library must be installed.
-This can be accomplised in Debian/Ubuntu by running:*
+*For 64-bit Linux operating systems, the FORTRAN runtime library must be installed.
+This can be accomplished in Debian/Ubuntu by running:*

     sudo apt-get install libgfortran3